Born : December 1 1922

 Coincidentally he met Richard von Frankenberg, which at that time was working on the startup of the Porsche Marketing department.
 Both were attending a Miss Cover Girl election in a movie theater, and they started talking.
 As you understand the subject was Porsche.
 This coincidence soon gave birth to the Porsche Christophorus magazines, and lots of brochures and posters designed by Erich Strenger for Porsche.

 In 1951 Erich Strenger buys his first Porsche from a friend of him and Richard von Frankenberg.
-In fact, Strenger could not afford one at that time , but he decided to go for it.
-A few hours later he regrets his decision since in fact at that time he cannot afford the car and he calls his friend to cancel the buy.
-Another few hours later, he realises this red Porsche 356 is really what he wants, and he decides to call back and to tell his friend he wants to buy the car, even though he knows he has to wake up his friend as it is in the middle of the night.
+In fact, Erich Strenger could not afford one at that time , but he decided to go for it.
+A few hours later he regrets his decision because the car is beyond his financial reach and he calls his friend to cancel the buy.
+Another few hours later, Erich Strenger realises this red Porsche 356 is really what he wants, and he decides to call back and to tell his friend he wants to buy the car, even though he knows he has to wake up his friend as it is in the middle of the night.

 In 1987 Erich Strenger retired, after he had been working most of his time exclusively for Porsche.
 Strenger and his wife Ursula Eberst moved to Mallorca in 1988 , where he found the quitness he always wanted.He finally had time for one of his great hobbies, sailing, and in the quitness of the sunny island he found inspiration for the art he always wanted to make.